bartificer/programming-by-stealth/docs/pbs18.md

 ## Error Handling with Exceptions

-When writing re-usable code, like functions, it is good practice to test assumptions made about the inputs/arguments before using them in the code.
-This approach tends to lead to robust code, and for that reason, the examples in this series use that approach.
+When writing reusable code, like functions, it is good practice to test assumptions made about the inputs/arguments before using them in the code.
+This approach tends to lead to robust code.
+For that reason, the examples in this series use that approach.
 What I want to look at now is different approaches for what to do when you detect an error.
 So far in the series we have been returning some kind of special value to indicate failure.
 Depending on the situation, perhaps `NaN`, or zero, or `false`.

-This approach works, but, it has a distinct drawback.
+This approach works, but it has a distinct drawback.
 When your function is used, the only way to get value out of all that error checking is to test the output for the special value that indicates failure.

 There is a better way.
-When something goes wrong, we should not return a special value, instead, we should use JavaScript’s in-built mechanism for raising the alarm that something has gone wrong.
+When something goes wrong, we should not return a special value.
+Instead, we should use JavaScript’s in-built mechanism for raising the alarm that something has gone wrong.
 Specifically, we should _throw_ an exception.
 This mechanism is known as _exception handling_.
-JavaScript’s implementation of exception handling is very heavily influenced by Java, so Java programmers should feel right at home with it.
+JavaScript’s implementation of exception handling is very heavily influenced by Java.
+So Java programmers should feel right at home with it.

-Exception handling is very much a game of two halves, and, one of those halves is optional.
+Exception handling is very much a game of two halves, and one of those halves is optional.

 When something goes wrong, your code should use the JavaScript keyword `throw` to throw an `Error` object.
-For example, we could re-write our factorial function from previous instalments to be exception-aware like so:
+For example, we could rewrite our factorial function from previous instalments to be exception-aware like so:

 ```javascript
 // -- Function --